Safety and security

 Roads are poorly maintained and most require a four-wheel drive vehicle.
 Road travel is particularly difficult during the wet season (May to November).
 If you do decide to travel by road, you should keep a private supply of fuel if possible and carry supplies with you if travelling outside Bangui.

 Illegal road blocks operate in remote areas.
 You may be forced to hand over money or possessions in order to continue your journey.
 There have been indiscriminate and violent attacks on travellers in remote areas.
 Vehicles have been fired on, and passengers killed or injured.
 In many of these cases victims have been robbed or taken hostage and vehicles taken or burnt.

 Seek local advice before travelling and we recommend that you do not travel after dark.

 The armed rebel coalition Seleka seized power on 24 March 2013.
 The interim leader, Michel Djotodia, stood down on 11 January 2014 and was replaced by a transitional government.
 In early 2016 Presidential and legislative elections were held, leading to the inauguration of President Faustin Archange Touadera on 30 March 2016 and the installation of a new Parliament and government.
 Despite this change and an increase in the number of international security forces in CAR, the situation in Bangui and the rest of the country remains fragile as reports of widespread looting and violence continue.

 You should keep up to date with local political developments and avoid all political rallies, demonstrations or large public gatherings.

 There is no British Embassy in the Central African Republic.
-There is an Honorary Consul in Obo, but given the current security situation he is not able to offer consular assistance.
 British nationals needing urgent help should contact the Foreign and Commonwealth Office in London on +44 20 7008 1500.

 The nearest British diplomatic mission is the British Embassy, Kinshasa, Democratic Republic of Congo